-The increased level of system miniaturisation and integration requires the deposition of thin films which are highly uniform, homogenous, conformal, dense, and free from defects, cracks and pinholes on sophisticated electronic components.
+The increased level of system miniaturization and integration requires the deposition of thin films that are highly uniform, homogenous, conformal, dense, and free from defects, cracks, and pinholes on sophisticated electronic components.

 Advantages of the ALD Technique

-A wide choice of materials can be deposited, including oxides, nitrides, fluorides, sulphides, pure metals (even noble ones), polymers, and graded, mixed or doped layers.
+A wide choice of materials can be deposited, including oxides, nitrides, fluorides, sulfides, pure metals (even noble ones), polymers, and graded, mixed, or doped layers.
 Various multi-layered nanolaminates can be deposited with the option of customizing the properties of the individual layers on the molecular level.